Crash (2004 film): Retrospective

 In the years since the film's release, criticism and debate about the film have grown alongside ongoing cultural dialogues about race and social movements in the United States.
 In 2009, cultural critic Ta-Nehisi Coates criticized the film as shallow and "unthinking", naming Crash "the worst film of the decade".
 The film has been described as using multicultural and sentimentalist imagery to cover over material and "historically sedimented inequalities" that continue to affect various racial groups in Los Angeles.

 In a retrospective review, Tim Grierson of The New Republic opined, "Haggis has characters hurl nasty epithets at one another, as if that's the most corrosive aspect of discrimination, failing to acknowledge that what's most destructive aren't the shouts but, rather, the whispers—the private jokes and long-held prejudices shared by likeminded people behind closed doors and far from public view."
 The film was also criticized for depicting the Persian shopkeeper as a "deranged, paranoid individual who is only redeemed by what he believes is a mystical act of God".

-The film ranks at #460 in Empires 2008 poll of the "500 Greatest Films of All Time".
+The film ranked at #460 in Empires 2008 poll of the "500 Greatest Films of All Time".

 In 2010, the Independent Film & Television Alliance selected Crash as one of the 30 Most Significant Independent Films of the last 30 years.

-In a retrospective piece for The Guardian in 2025, commemorating the film's twentieth anniversary, critic Scott Tobias compared the film to Panic in the Streets, a 1950 film noir.
-Tobias said of the film: "it has one big, fat theme and orchestrates every moment to serve it, like a grade-school essay that jams a few paragraphs of supporting evidence to support the thesis that is offered in the first graf [sic] and repeated in the last.
-There’s no room in there for how actual humans might behave."
+In a retrospective piece for The Guardian in 2025, commemorating the film's twentieth anniversary, critic Scott Tobias said of Crash: "it has one big, fat theme and orchestrates every moment to serve it, like a grade-school essay that jams a few paragraphs of supporting evidence to support the thesis that is offered in the first paragraph and repeated in the last.
+There's no room in there for how actual humans might behave."